-A better way to search for keywords is using a keyword tool.
+A better way to search for keywords is by using a keyword tool.
 I use keyword.io, a free long-tail keyword finder.
-Here, you must search for your focus word (or phrase, much better) then check the result.
+Here, you must search for your focus word (or phrase, much better) and then check the result.
 Take note of all the long-tail keywords on the results that you want to use and include them in your next post.

 2. Use grammar and spelling-checker tools

 I use Grammarly and Hemingway to polish my work.
 They are free (with premium plans, too) and drastically increase the quality of your piece.

 I, myself, often overlook misspelled words and grammar.
 These tools are saviors so let’s take advantage of them while they offer free service to writers.

 3. Remember, you’re not just a writer, you’re an entrepreneur

 Earning passive income doesn’t happen overnight.
 The earliest time frame before your hard work pays off is probably 6 months (or more).
 So shrug off your desire for instant gratification.

 Passive income is a gradual process.
 To earn passive income through writing, patience and consistency should be your prioritized trait.